-Author has written 8 stories for Doctor Who, and Batman.
+Author has written 6 stories for Batman, and Doctor Who.

 I work long hours and love my job, but part of it involves long nights of complete boredom.
 Perfect time then to get the laptop out and write Doctor Who stories.

 Musically I'm interested in many styles and my taste is diverse.
 My favourite musical genre however is rock, and I've a great affection for the likes of the Rolling Stones, the Who, David Bowie, Queen, Iron Maiden, Black Sabbath, the Cure and Judas Priest among others.

 I took up reading as a serious concern when I was five, and writing at eight, and I've been doing it ever since.
 I love so many books and so many authors, from grand old classics such as the works of R L Stevenson, Oscar Wilde and H G Wells to the modern talents of the likes of Ian Rankin, Simon Kernick and Iain M Banks.
 I am also a lover of Shakespeare (and what self-respecting logomaniac isn't?).

 Favourite classic book: Strange Case of Dr Jekyll and Mr Hyde and Other Stories - R L Stevenson

-Favourite modern book: Mortal Causes - Ian Rankin
+Favourite modern (non-Who) book: Mortal Causes - Ian Rankin

 I've been a Doctor Who fan all my life.
 My dad has always been interested in sci-fi and he was a child when Doctor Who first began in 1963.
 Prior to the series' inception he'd enjoyed such series as Out of the Unknown and Pathfinders as well as the works of Gerry Anderson and many offerings from the US, and the thought of a new SF series on the BBC appealed to him, so he reserved TV time after a wrangle with his siblings to be sure of watching.
 He was hooked less than ten minutes into the first episode, An Unearthly Child - the famous 'beginning' of the Doctor Who phenomenon.
 His fandom sustained and endured throughout his adolescence and adulthood and was bestowed upon me through hours of paternal bonding when I was very young.
 I am considered to be something of an expert on the Classic series.